tytydraco/yessleep/out/All_the_kids_at_school_lost_their_teeth_on_the_same_day.md

 The teachers with Ring doorbells revealed someone dropping these bags off.
 The man had on a long black trenchcoat and sported a bowler hat.
 His face was covered with sunglasses and white cloth wrapping, like that old Invisible Man movie.

 The media dubbed him the ‘Tooth Fairy’.
-It wasn’t long until statewide search for this man was held.
+It wasn’t long until a statewide search for this man was held.

 The district was in outcry.

 No abnormalities were found in the children’s bodies, but the news still spun the story that this Tooth Fairy might’ve drugged the kids, or somehow used radiation to make them lose their teeth.
-How he got them from the classrooms, no one knows.
+How he got the teeth from the classrooms, no one knows.
 None of the cameras in the school caught him in the halls.

 My mom texted me, and sent me the link of me on the news.